 What to eat in Tainan

-Other than the typical Taiwanese food which you will find anywhere in Taiwan, you will find food that is unique to Tainan only.
+Other than the typical Taiwanese food, you will find only food unique to Tainan.
 All the online Tainan food guides will tell you these are the food you must try:

 - Danzai mian – minced meat and shrimp with yellow noodle